planety/prologue/docs/faq.md

 # FAQ

+## Threads

-(1). `Prologue` supports two HTTP server: `httpbeast` and `asynchttpserver`.
+`Prologue` supports two HTTP server: `httpbeast` and `asynchttpserver`.
 If you are in Linux or MacOS, use `--threads:on` to enable the multi-threads HTTP server.
 If you are in windows, `threads` should not be used.
 You can use `-d:usestd` to switch to `asynchttpserver` in Linux or MacOS.

-(2).
+## Benchmarking and debug

 If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.

 ```nim
 let